 Loop-string-hadron approach to SU(3) lattice Yang-Mills theory: Gauge invariant Hilbert space of a trivalent vertex,

-S. V. Kadam, A. Naskar I. Raychowdhury and J. R. Stryker, arXiv:2407.19181 [hep-lat]
+S. V. Kadam, A. Naskar I. Raychowdhury and J. R. Stryker, Phys.
+Rev. D 111, 074516 (2025), arXiv:2407.19181 [hep-lat]

-E. Mathew, N. Gupta, S. V. Kadam, A. Bapat, J. Stryker, Z. Davoudi and I. Raychowdhury,
+N. Gupta, E. Mathew, S. V. Kadam, J. Stryker, A. Bapat, N. Mueller, Z. Davoudi and I. Raychowdhury, arXiv:2603.24698 [hep-lat]

 Quantum chromodynamics (QCD) describes the strong force and does not have the precise analytical predictive power at all energy scales.
 There exists a numerical method to solve QCD non-perturbatively from first principles known as lattice QCD.
 Lattice QCD is a lattice gauge theory in which QCD is formulated on a discrete space-time with a finite size, and the observables are calculated using the path integral formulation with an imaginary time.
 However, obtaining QCD predictions, especially for scattering processes, from numerical lattice QCD calculation is a non-trivial task.
 Nonetheless, one can use the finite size effects in lattice QCD for matching its numerical results to scattering amplitudes.